mozilla/data-docs/src/datasets/bigquery/firefox_android_clients/reference.md

-This table should be accessed through the user-facing view `fenix.firefox_android_clients` which implements additional business logic for grouping attribution data, using a simple join with the `client_id`.
+This table should be accessed through the user-facing view `fenix.firefox_android_clients` which implements additional business logic for grouping attribution data.
+Use a simple join with the `client_id`.

-For analysis purposes, it's important to use the business date `first_seen_date` for filtering, which corresponds to the date when the baseline ping is actually collected on the client side.
+For analysis purposes, it's important to use the business date `first_seen_date` when filtering.
+This date corresponds to when the baseline ping is actually collected on the client side.